Images of Tinea Capitis (Ringworm of Scalp)

 When to Seek Medical Care

-See your child's doctor or a dermatologist if your child has hair loss or itchy, scaly spots on the scalp.
+See your child's doctor or a dermatologist if he or she has hair loss or itchy, scaly spots on the scalp.

-If a close contact of your child (sibling or classmate) is diagnosed with scalp ringworm, make sure you examine your child's scalp, looking for scaly spots.
+If a close contact of your child (sibling or classmate) is diagnosed with scalp ringworm, make sure you examine your child's scalp by looking for scaly spots.
 If you are suspicious about an area, take the child to see a doctor for an examination.